micah-11101/Covid-19Analysis/README.md

 # Data Analysis Process
 To do the analysis, we ran a few different tests and presentations on the data:

+We compared tourist revenue to new covid cases by line plotting them on separate axises and comparing them overtime.

 # Hypothesis Testing
 We tested multiple different hypothesis: